tinymce/tinymce-docs/plugins/autosave.md

 ### `autosave_interval`

-This option enables you to specify the time it should wait between making snapshots of the current contents and store it into local storage.
+This option enables you to specify the time the editor should wait between taking snapshots of the current content and saving them to local storage.
 The syntax is to append the letter `s` to the end of a number value.
 For example, "30s" for 30 seconds.

 **Type**: `String`